 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 In Luke 14: 1-11, Jesus has gone on the Sabbath to dine at the home of one of the rulers of the Pharisees.
 As usual, they are "watching Him" to see what He will do and whether He might make a mistake.
 But Jesus is also watching them, and He notices how they choose the places of honor at the table.
 As a result of His observation, He tells them a parable.

 The parable cautions against taking a place of honor at a wedding feast, and then having to give it up when a more eminent guest arrives.
 Rather, you should humbly take the lowest place, and the host will honor you by moving you to a higher one.
 Jesus' final words in the parable are, "For every one who exalts himself will be humbled, and he who humbles himself will be exalted."

 In Galatians 5:22-6:2 Saint Paul lists the fruits of the Spirit, and then writes words that form the basis of fasting: "And those who belong to Christ have crucified the flesh with its passions and desires."

 The prophet Daniel, as an exile in Babylon, had to deal with proud foreign kings.
-Daniel resisted the temptations these strong-willed royals put in his path, by living up to both the verses we read on this day.
+Daniel resisted the temptations these strong-willed royals put in his path, by living up to both the passages we have noted.
 He humbled himself, and put away the "passions and desires" of the flesh.

 Our temptations may not come from royal sources, but we can still use them, as Daniel used his, to glorify the God we all worship.